- Lymphocyte proliferation, including T cells, angiogenesis and lymphocyte activation (Thomson et al) are three hallmarks of Castleman disease.

 Clinical Trials targeting T cells in iMCD:

-No clinical trials targeting T cells in iMCD patient have been conducted.
+No clinical trials targeting T cells in iMCD patients have been conducted.